HelpBot Assistant

 Step 5: Create a Reducer

-According to the Redux documentation, the Redux reducers are functions responsible for handling actions and updating the state of the application.
-Reducers specify how the state should change in response to different actions dispatched to the Redux store
+According to Redux documentation, Redux reducers are functions responsible for handling actions and updating the application’s state.
+Reducers specify the way the state changes in response to actions dispatched to the Redux store.

 Here’s an example of a Redux reducer definition for sorting operations.
 You can add the reducer code in the reducer.tsx file.